jahfer/spotify-csv-import/README.md

 Once the app is running, you’ll be prompted to select a CSV file.
 The app assumes the first column of the CSV is the track name, and the second column is the artist.

+Output is available via the `Console` tab in the Dev Tools.

 #### License [MIT](LICENSE.md)